Privatisation of public water utilities came under intense fire at the week-long Third World Water Forum that ended in Japan last Sunday.

 These companies include the French Suez and Vivid Environment, and the German-owned Thames Water.

 South Africa, Malawi and other African countries have already started privatising their water utilities.
+But critics say that privatisation of utilities that provide essential services is unsuitable for developing countries, where experience has shown that it leads to increased poverty.

 Agnes van Ardenne, The Netherlands’s Minister of Development Cooperation, says privatising public utilities does not solve the problem of providing safe drinking water to millions of poor people in developing countries.